 - Circular Polarizers: Circular Polarizers are normally used during the daytime to increase contrast in the sky.
 However, they also remove unwanted glare and reflections from wet surfaces and have become the go-to filter for photographing rivers and waterfalls.

-For those that regularly use slow shutter speeds and photograph moving elements such as waves, a remote shutter is going to be one of your most used accessories.
+A remote shutter release is going to be one of your most used accessories if you spend a lot of time photographing seascapes or other slow-shutter speed scenes.
 These are perfect for capturing the exact moment you want to photograph without causing any camera shake or delays.

 This doesn’t have to be an expensive tool.
-In fact, a cheap $20 unnamed shutter will do the job.
-That being said, more expensive models have more features such as shutter lockup, a timer, time-lapse settings and more.
+In fact, a cheap $20 shutter will do the job.
+Just make sure that it’s compatible with your camera.

 Camera backpacks come in all sizes and variations.
 Some are meant for small shoots and you’ll only be able to fit a camera and a lens, while others are specially made for multi-day hiking and have space for both camera equipment and hiking equipment.